-Pioneer Day, celebrated on July 24 every year, is a homage to the arrival of Mormon Pioneers in the state of Utah.
-Led by Brigham Young, the Mormon pioneers settled in Utah in 1847 after days of religious persecution and traveling nonstop.
+Pioneer Day, celebrated on July 24 every year, is a homage to the arrival of the members of the Church of Jesus Christ of Latter-day Saints pioneers in the state of Utah.
+Led by Brigham Young, the members of the Church of Jesus Christ of Latter-day Saints pioneers settled in Utah in 1847 after years of religious persecution and traveling nonstop.
 Their prophet, Joseph Smith, had been murdered a few years earlier by a mob.
-Fearing for their lives and hoping to find a more peaceful place to settle, most Mormons fled Illinois.
-Today, the Mormon community honors the day by holding rallies, parades, and fun contests in their hometown of Salt Lake City.
+Fearing for their lives and hoping to find a more peaceful place to settle, most members fled Illinois.
+Today, the members of the Church of Jesus Christ of Latter-day Saints community honors the day by holding rallies, parades, and fun contests throughout Utah and in regions of surrounding states originally settled by Mormon pioneers.
 Pioneer Day is also celebrated by many as a patriotic day.
-Pioneers, particularly Mormon pioneers, have worked hard to establish a name for themselves and their community in many states of America.
+Pioneers, particularly members of the Church of Jesus Christ of Latter-day Saints pioneers, have worked hard to establish a name for themselves and their community in many states of America.

 History of Pioneer Day

-The first Pioneer Day is marked by the entry of Brigham Young and his followers into the state of Utah.
+The first event is marked by the entry of Brigham Young and his followers into the Salt Lake Valley (Mexican territory at the time).
 Brigham Young was an American politician and religious leader.
 He was the second president of the Church of the Latter-Day Saints (LDS) and was the first city governor of Utah.
 Before Young, Joseph Smith was the president, and he was believed to be a prophet.
 However, Smith and his brother, Hyrum, were persecuted and jailed for their faith.
 An angry mob, in 1844, broke into their prison cell, killing the brothers.
 Following their prophet’s death, LDS members called an urgent meeting, trying to decide who should lead the church now.
 Young competed against Sidney Rigdon for the role, but the latter lost.
 Rigdon failed to accept his defeat, and shortly afterward he separated to form his own sect.

 Pioneer Day timeline